Language Guide (proto 2)

 • For Java, the compiler generates a .java file with a class for each message type, as well as a special Builder class for creating message class instances.

-• For Kotlin, in addition to the Java generated code, the compiler generates a .kt file for each message type, containing a DSL which can be used to simplify creating message instances.
+• For Kotlin, in addition to the Java generated code, the compiler generates a .kt file for each message type with an improved Kotlin API.
+This includes a DSL that simplifies creating message instances, a nullable field accessor, and a copy function.

 • Python is a little different — the Python compiler generates a module with a static descriptor of each message type in your .proto, which is then used with a metaclass to create the necessary Python data access class at runtime.